Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 * **Skrriol**
   Known for the abundance of natural resources near the city, much of the material used on Harr'qac comes from Skrriol.
 This includes materials from both, above and below the ground.
 * **Vulx'Fi**
-  One of the first colonised place on the planet.
+  One of the first colonised places on the planet.
 It is widely known for its beautiful landscapes and is a major tourist spot.
 Giant fungi and Friaq live more densely around this city.
 * **Kaux-Nira**
   Situated on a small island, it is a major trading port.
 * **Gor-Lo**